 What do I do if I am paid wrong or not paid at all?

-If you have any questions or concerns about your payment, you can view articles on our 24/7 online resource center or contact our support team directly by emailing Community@Jobble.com.
+If you have any questions or concerns about your payment, the first place you should check is your Jobble app.
+If your questions aren’t answered, you can view articles on our 24/7 online resource center or contact our support team directly by emailing Community@Jobble.com.
 Make sure you include your name, Jobble email address, the name of the company you worked for, and the dates and times you worked.
 From there, the Support Team will be able to help you with your inquiry.

 Jobble is dedicated to connecting millions of gig workers with actively hiring companies across the U.S. To do that, we want to make sure you feel confident with the way your payments are processed and handled.
 To ensure the process feels legitimate and credible, we encourage best practices like these to both our Jobblers and our businesses every day.